 The response from the community has been the establishment of BD_Collective.
-This new collaborative platform for local VCSE organisations aims to work with partners to stimulate new opportunities in the borough, intentionally growing cross-sector partnerships, connecting people, austerity and growing demand, has places and projects across Barking & Dagenham.
+This new collaborative platform for local VCSE organisations aims to work with partners to stimulate new opportunities in the borough, intentionally growing cross-sector partnerships, connecting people, & Dagenham.

 In addition, a group of VCS organisations and the council have been developing Barking & Dagenham Giving with the support of DCMS' Growing Place-Based Giving programme.
 The scheme will facilitate: